net CORCs estimated

 How It Works

-Carbon Captured by Satellite
+Carbon by Satellite

 The circles below show the decked wood we're burying; enough to fill 1,100 logging trucks.
 Our analysis estimates 2.8 million tonnes of burned biomass in Montana alone from recent fires.